 What is the difference between expungement and sealing a criminal record?

-If you have a felony or misdemeanor conviction on your record, you might be wondering if you should see Andrew R. Lynch, P.C. a Decatur attorney you can trust.
+If you have a felony or misdemeanor conviction on your record, you might be wondering if you should see The Lynch Law Group a Decatur attorney you can trust.
 If it was the only criminal offense you committed and it did not involve violence, it may be possible to have the conviction removed from your record.
 There are two ways an attorney in Decatur GA may be able to help you clear your record: expungement and sealing.

 What is expungement?